Adeelkiani/pjsip-sample-configuration-multiple-arch/README.md

         ./build-libssl.sh

-    3. Copy libssl.a and libcrypto.a to project directory where all libraries are added).
+    3. Copy libssl.a and libcrypto.a from OpenSSL-for-iPhone to project directory where all libraries are added).

 g) Adding required libraries, frameworks and pjsip classes